ThinkBigAnalytics/AoaDemoModels/model_definitions/bf6a52b2-b595-4358-ac4f-24fb41a85c45/README.md

 - model.rds     (gbm parameters)

 # Evaluation
-Evaluation is also performed in [scoring.evluate](model_modules/scoring.R) and it returns the following metrics
+Evaluation is also performed in [scoring.R](model_modules/scoring.R) by the function `evaluate` and it returns the following metrics

     accuracy: <acc>

 # Scoring
-The [scoring.R](model_modules/scoring.R) is responsible loads the model and metadata and accepts the dataframe for for prediction.
+The function `score` in [scoring.R](model_modules/scoring.R) loads the model and metadata and accepts the dataframe for prediction.

 # Sample Request